liger1978/mattermost/README.md

 ### Beginning with mattermost

-If you have a database server running, ready for Mattermost server to use as a backend, this is the minimum you need to get Mattermost server working:
+If you have a suitable database installed for Mattermost server to use as a backend, this is the minimum you need to get Mattermost server working:

 ````puppet